brandonsides/grundfunken/README.md

 semantics where possible using native implicit monads representing "global state".
 It will be possible to make the same kinds of guarantees about the global state as any other value.

-- Natively concurrent: Phonk will support concurrent loops and subroutine calls natively for code that abides by the pure-functional paradigm.
+- Natively concurrent: Grundfunken will support concurrent loops and subroutine calls natively for code that abides by the pure-functional paradigm.
 More minimal compile-time concurrency features will be available to code that manipulates state.
 Code that is marked as state-manipulating will have the ability to more directly manage concurrency, allowing optimization where the language's